Outwell Oakland XL Tent 2013 Deluxe Collection Photos

 Oakland XL Footprint

-For most situations you will not need one of these, and we make use of a cheap tarp under the tent when it is wet and muddy.
+For most situations you will not need one of these, and we use a cheap tarp under the tent when it is wet and muddy.

 As with any ground sheet under your tent, make sure the tent sits completely over the top of it (to avoid water seeping between groundsheet and tent), and still don't pitch over hollows in the ground, marshy areas, or at a bottom of a hill where water may run off and into your tent.